mogulcoder26/Nodeforce-CLI/README.md

 *   Dependency Installation: NodeForce CLI simplifies the installation of common dependencies used in Node.js applications.
 It provides a streamlined approach to specify the required packages and automatically installs them with a single command.

 <h2>🛠️ Installation Steps:</h2>

+> Note:Please make sure you have bash installed as default terminal in your local machine.

 <p>1.
 Install Nodeforce's Dependencies via running this in your Terminal</p>